scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_2.md

 # SONiC 101 - Exercise 2: Explore SONiC NOS [40 Min]

 ### Description:
-In Exercise 2 the student will explore the SONiC network operating system, its components, services, config management, and CLI.
-Second, they will run an Ansible script to apply global and interface configurations to three of the nodes in our topology, and will use SONiC CLI for the fourth.
+In Exercise 2 we will explore the SONiC network operating system, its components, services, config management, and CLI.
+Second, we will run an Ansible script to apply global and interface configurations to three of the nodes in our topology.
+We will use SONiC CLI to configure the fourth.
 And finally we will validate connectivity between SONiC nodes and from SONiC nodes to our endpoint VMs.

 ## Contents
 - [SONiC 101 - Exercise 2: Explore SONiC NOS \[40 Min\]](#sonic-101---exercise-2-explore-sonic-nos-40-min)